Onboardbase/startkit/README.md

 # Overview
-**Onboardbase Kit** (onboardbasekit) is a CLI tool for generating boilerplates with onboardbase preconfigured in them as a SecretOps infrastucture.
+**Onboardbase StartKit** (startkit) is a CLI tool for generating boilerplates with onboardbase preconfigured in them as a SecretOps infrastucture.

 # Installation
 ## Installing with npm